quantumlib/Stim/doc/python_api_reference_vDev.md

 > Args:
 >     index_or_slice: An integer index picking out an instruction to return, or a slice picking out a range
 >         of instructions to return as a circuit.
 >
+> Returns:
+>     If the index was an integer, then an instruction from the circuit.
+>     If the index was a slice, then a circuit made up of the instructions in that slice.
+>
 > Examples:
 >     >>> import stim